kalchakra13/DrugGPT/README.md

 # DrugGPT
-[10/2023] We release our code on the pre-processing and generation of data and model.
-However, our university is patenting some of the algorithm but we are working very hard to make everything avaliable for the reviewers and stay transparent.
-We are waiting to hear back but promise we will make all the codebase avaliable in the coming weeks!
+[12/10/2023] We release our code on the pre-processing and generation of data and model.
+[25/10/2023] We make all the codebase avaliable!

 ## Pre-trained Model
 The trained model is available at [Google Drive](https://drive.google.com/file/d/1jyavc13OdwzVZaTDdo6oEm4_adjr_nO8/view?usp=sharing).